Mickelsson algebras and inverse Shapovalov form: Introduction

-The Hasse diagram technique of \cite{MS} turns out to be pretty close to the one used for calculation of the inverse Shapovalov form in \cite{M1}.
+The Hasse diagram technique of \cite{MS} appears to be pretty close to the one used for inversion of the Shapovalov form in \cite{M1}.
 This form is a well established concept in representation theory and applications \cite{Shap}.
 Its inverse is a key ingredient of dynamical quantum groups \cite{EV1} and equivariant quantization of homogeneous spaces \cite{AL,M5}.
 Its matrix elements participate in a construction of Shapovalov elements delivering singular vectors in reducible Verma modules \cite{M5}.
 On the other hand, a relation between Shapovalov elements and Mickelsson algebras has been observed long ago \cite{Brun, Cart}.
-In this paper, we explore those connections to a full extent and reformulate the results of \cite{MS} with the help of the Shapovalov inverse form.
-More precisely, with its lift $\Sc\in U_q(\g_+)\tp U_q(\b_-)$ (a completed tensor product), where $\b_-\subset \g$ is a negative Borel subalgebra and $\g_+$ its opposite maximal nilpotent Lie subalgebra in $\g$.
+In this paper, we explore those connections to a full extent and reformulate the results of \cite{MS} with the help of the inverse Shapovalov form.
+More precisely, with its lift $\Sc\in U_q(\g_+)\tp U_q(\b_-)$ (a completed tensor product), where $\b_-\subset \g$ is the negative Borel subalgebra and $\g_+$ its opposite maximal nilpotent Lie subalgebra in $\g$.
 This finding should not be a surprise because inverse contravariant forms and extremal projectors are two alternative ways to construct $\g_+$-invariants in tensor products of $\g$-modules, see e.g. \cite{M3}.

 Let us briefly explain two alternative constructions of $Z(\Ac,\g)$ presented in this paper, focusing on the $q\not =1$ setting.
 We consider two comultiplications $\Delta$ and $\tilde \Delta$ on $U_q(\a)$ intertwined by the R-matrix with a cut-off diagonal Cartan factor.
-Suppose that $X$ is a $U_q(\g_+)$-module that extends to a $U_q(\b_+)$-module diagonalizable over $U_q(\h)$ with finite dimensional weight subspaces.
+Suppose that $X$ is a $U_q(\g_+)$-module that is realized as a submodule in $\Ac$ under the adjoint $U_q(\b_+)$-action restricted to $U_q(\g_+)$.
+We assume that $X$ is $U_q(\h)$-diagonalizable with finite dimensional weight subspaces.
 Let $X^*$ denote the dual vector space to $X$.
 We associate with $X$ a matrix $S_X\in \End(X)\tp \Ac$ and a vector $\psi_{X^*}\in X^*\tp \Ac$ that feature the following transformation properties: